scienceacademy/web/content/assignments/string_practice.md

 {{< details Palindrome2 >}}

-* Write a program `palindrome2.c` that works just like `palindrome.c` above but also ignores spaces, so that it will identify palindromes like `taco cat`.
+* Write a program `palindrome2.c` that works just like `palindrome.c` above but ignores spaces, so that it will identify palindromes like `taco cat`.

 ### Checking